hemanth/functional-programming-jargon/readme.md

 ```

-## Referential Transparency
+## Referential Transparency and substitutability

+Referential transparency is a more formal way of defining a pure function.
+Purity in
+this sense refers to the existence of a pure mapping between a function’s arguments
+and its return value.
+Hence, if a function consistently yields the same result on the
+same input, it’s said to be referentially transparent.
-An expression that can be replaced with its value without changing the
+In another words: an expression that can be replaced with its value without changing the
-behavior of the program is said to be referentially transparent.
+behavior of the program (*substitutability*) is said to be referentially transparent.

 Say we have function greet: